SnakeFist007/puzzle-of-personality/source/content/Type 7 - The Adventurer.md

 - revel in romance and mutual discovery
 - ready to explore other possibilities as soon as the feelings become familiar
 - may involve themselves in dangerous love affairs and become thrill-seekers

+⟶ This Seven may resemble a Four, due to them seeking emotional heights of new connections and experiences.

 ### Blind Spot